-For as long as I can remember, my mother put a reproduction antique post card on the table next to our nativity set each Christmas season.
+For as long as I can remember, my mother put this reproduction antique post card on the table next to our nativity set each Christmas season.
 The nativity set was passed on to me a few years ago.
-In the box was the post card, with a sentiment written by Phillips Brooks, a man known as the greatest American preacher of the 19th century and writer of the Christmas hymn, O Little Town of Bethlehem.
+In the box was the post card with a sentiment written by Phillips Brooks, a man known as the greatest American preacher of the 19th century and writer of the Christmas hymn, O Little Town of Bethlehem.

 Each year when I read the post card, a thrill of joy bubbles up from my heart.
 At this beautiful time of year, I wish you a similar thrill of joy. . .